All Products

 Cloud Enterprise Network:Manage multicast

-Enterprise Edition transit routers support the multicast feature.
-After you connect an Enterprise Edition transit router to network instances, you can enable and manage multicast.
-The Enterprise Edition transit router also forwards multicast packets.
+Enterprise Edition transit routers support multicast.
+After you connect an Enterprise Edition transit router to your network instances, you can create and manage multicast networks.
+The transit router also forwards multicast traffic between network instances.

 Background information